poppygo/theme-poppygo-one/exampleSite/content/posts/demo-post/index.md

   - articles
   - blog
 title: Demo post
-subtitle: This is a test subtitle
+subtitle: This is a real subtitle

 ---